 HR software has a major part to play in helping to monitor the above metrics and identify levels of engagement and productivity.
 However, data will also need to be processed, interpreted and acted on.
 This can help to carve out an effective approach to strategic HR management, providing direction for future people strategies.

-The backlash against quiet quitting
+Is there backlash against quiet quitting?

 As with any over-simplified viewpoint, this interpretation should be treated with caution.
 When a phenomenon gets widespread attention and resonates with so many people, it’s important to consider why.
 What is it about the modern workplace that is driving these behaviours?

 Workplace culture is incredibly important – 86% of job seekers avoid companies with a bad reputation and 88% say a healthy culture is essential for success.
 A toxic culture considerably narrows down the talent pool and makes recruitment harder, yet much of it stems directly from employer attitudes and expectations.
-Unrealistic expectations create a ripple effect through the entire workforce, frustrating and disengaging the exact people they are meant to motivate.
+Unrealistic expectations create a ripple effect through the entire workforce, frustrating and disengaging the exact people they are meant to motivate. iHire report that in 2025, 74.9% of employees said they’ve worked in a toxic workplace, and 78.7% of those blamed it on poor leadership.

-How to avoid quiet quitting
+How can you avoid quiet quitting in your organisation?

 These are some of the key ways to overcome and prevent quiet quitting: